 The James Beard Foundation reported that 500,000 independent restaurants and 11 million jobs could be lost for good as a result of the COVID-19 pandemic's impact on the restaurant industry.
 In an effort to find a way to provide financial assistance to this community, they have launched the Food and Beverage Industry Relief Fund.
 They seek further help fundraising for the fund through April 30th.
 At it's launch, the fund received over 4,000 applications within hours.

 The James Beard Foundation further reports: Since the start of the COVID-19 pandemic, the James Beard Foundation has been polling chefs and restaurant owners about its impacts on the food and beverage industry.
 We conducted two rounds of surveys, the first closed on March 16, one day after the first state-wide mandates for restaurant closures were enacted.
-The second began on April 9, about a week after the Paycheck Protection Program had been active, and closed this week on Monday, April 13.
+The second began on April 9, about a week after the Paycheck Protection Program had been active, and closed on Monday, April 13.

 Just over 1,400 owners, from predominantly small and independent restaurants, responded to the April survey on SurveyMonkey.
 Below are some of the top-line results from this most-recent survey:

 As of April 13, on average, restaurants have laid off 91% of their hourly workforce and nearly 70% of their salaried employees.
 Last month, respondents reported that they had let go of 78% of their hourly workers and 58% of their salaried employees.